 They have been great when my anxiety gets a little too much.
 I feel the same about friends and family.

-You of course, have us tooHannah - She / Her
+You of course, have us too0 -

 That sounds good @Hannah_Scope, but do they have a similar stance as Samaritans where they can only listen or sign post helpful organisations?

 I'm ok with discussing things with people, up to the point where I get to know them and then I don’t want to burden them with my problems/issues.
-If I do however I tend to then distance myself and eventually disappear. -
+If I do however I tend to then distance myself and eventually disappear.0 -

 They will signpost if say for example you were having an issue with your *insert illness* and they don't have much knowledge themselves.
 But they are there to listen.
 You usually chat to a volunteer.
 They are there to help you calm and come up with a plan to support yourself sometimes.
 For example, I was anxious about seeing my surgeon and I planned my conversation with the volunteer